HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ##### Add sharding function of SIMPLE_MOD type in manual setting mode

-**Brief description of operation steps:**
+**Summary of operation steps:**

 Select "Automatic Generation of Sharding Function Name" by default, select SIMPLE_MOD sharding type, set "Manul Setting" mode, set the module value, select data nodes and matching values, click "+" to add records, and click "Save and Return"

 ![](assets/hotdb-management/image192.png)

+> !Note
+>
-Note: Manual setting of input values supports the input of multiple values which shall be spaced by English commas or English space
+> Manual setting of input values supports the input of multiple values which shall be spaced by English commas or English space

 #### CRC32_MOD